 I used Horizon socks but these were mainly because I was wearing boots, I always carried 4 pairs but swapped them regularly during the day or when needed and always rinsed them out at night.
 I didn’t wear them in bed, didn’t feel the need

 When I swapped to trail runners, I switched to smart wool socks and repeated the process.

 When I was looking for boots, I quickly fell in love with these.
 They were so comfortable, waterproof and I thought that they would perform well on the trail, give me good traction on the many hills and keep my feet dry.

-AND YES!! they were they transported me across deserts and across snow topped mountains, but they were heavy, its only when a friend caught up with me and gave me a bollocking for wearing boots that I decided to try something different as most of the Hikers on the PCT were wearing trail runners.
-Again, there are many brands to choose from, Mongoose, Merrill, Brooks Mongoose, Solomon’s etc I chose
+These boots transported me across deserts and across snow topped mountains, but they were heavy, its only when a friend caught up with me and gave me a bollocking for wearing boots that I decided to try something different as most of the Hikers on the PCT were wearing trail runners.
+Again, there are many brands to choose from, Mongoose, Merrill, Brooks Mongoose, Solomon’s etc I chose Solomon’s

 Solomon’s XA Pro 3D